23f2001959/demo-task-8c0635b1/README.md

 # Snake and Ladder Game

-This project is a demo task to showcase a complete, functional browser-based Snake and Ladder game implemented in a single HTML file.
-The game includes a 10x10 game board, two players, dice rolls, player token movement, snake and ladder logic, turn indicator, winner detection, and a reset button.
+This project is a browser-based Snake and Ladder game implemented in a single HTML file.
+It includes all necessary CSS and JavaScript inline, without the need for external dependencies.
+The game board is rendered as a 10x10 grid, with two players taking turns to roll the dice, move their tokens, and try to reach the finish line first.

 ## Setup

-Simply copy the provided HTML code and paste it into a new HTML file.
-The CSS and JavaScript are included inline within the HTML for easy setup and deployment.
+To run this game, simply copy the contents of the HTML file into a new HTML document and open it in a web browser.
+No additional setup or installation is required.

 ## Usage

-To play the game, open the HTML file in a browser.
-Click the "Roll Dice" button to roll the dice and move your player token accordingly.
-The current dice value will be displayed prominently on the page for easy reference.
+- Click the "Roll Dice" button to roll the dice and move your token.
+- The number rolled on the dice is displayed prominently on the page, either as a large number or as a graphic representation.
+- Follow the instructions on the game board to climb ladders and avoid snakes.
+- The game will indicate whose turn it is and when a player wins.
+- Use the "Reset" button to start a new game.

 ## Code Explanation

-- The HTML structure includes the game board, player tokens, dice display, turn indicator, and buttons for rolling the dice and resetting the game.
-- Inline CSS styles define the visual layout of the game elements.
-- JavaScript functions handle dice rolling, player movement, snake and ladder logic, turn management, and winner detection.
+The HTML file contains all the necessary markup, including the game board grid, player tokens, dice visualization, and buttons.
+Inline CSS styles are used for layout and design, while inline JavaScript handles game logic such as dice rolling, player movement, snake and ladder logic, turn tracking, and win detection.
-- The game logic ensures that the dice value is always visible and updated with each roll.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for more information.